-Past performance is not necessarily indicative of future results and no person guarantees the future performance of any fund, the amount or timing of any return from it, that asset allocations will be met, that it will be able to implement its investment strategy or that its investment objectives will be achieved.
 Statements contained in this material that are not historical facts are based on current expectations, estimates, projections, opinions and beliefs of Magellan.
-Such statements involve known and unknown risks, uncertainties and other factors, and under leilance should not be placed thereon.
-This material may contain "forward-looking statements".
+Such statements involve known and unknown risks, uncertainties and other factors, and undue reliance should not be placed thereon.
+Additionally, this material may contain "forward-looking statements".
 Actual events or results or the actual performance of a Magellan financial product or service may differ materially from those reflected or contemplated in such forward-looking statements.

-This material may include data, research and other information from third party sources.
-Magellan makes no guarantee that such information is accurate, complete or timely and does not provide any warranties regarding results obtained from its use.
-No representation or warranty is made with respect to the accuracy or completeness of any of the information contained in this material.
-Magellan will not be responsible or liable for any losses arising from your use or reliance upon any part of the information contained in this material.
+Certain economic, market or company information contained herein has been obtained from published sources prepared by third parties.
+While such sources are believed to be reliable, neither Magellan or any of its respective officers or employees assumes any responsibility for the accuracy or completeness of such information.
+No person, including Magellan, has any responsibility to update any of the information provided in this material.
+MC236